ryanpfalz/azure-signalr-node-react/README.md

     -   This will build a Docker image, push it to the Container Registry, and update the Container App.

-## How it works
+## Architecture & Workflow

 ![SignalR](/docs/diagram.png)
 _A diagram visually describing the flow of code from local development to GitHub to Azure, and the way the components communicate in Azure._

 1. To connect to SignalR, a valid access token is required.
 An HTTP-triggered "Negotiate" function is called by the client application to generate the required connection token.
 The negotiate function is described more [here](https://learn.microsoft.com/en-us/azure/azure-signalr/signalr-concept-serverless-development-config).
 When the web application is launched, the negotiate function is called immediately.
 2. To send a message, a "Broadcast" function is required, which uses the connection information fetched in Step 1, and binds a trigger to SignalR (in this application an HTTP trigger is used, but the function can be set up to be triggered by any number of bindings - see all supported bindings [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=csharp)).
     - This is where logic/backend processing will take place.
-The broadcast function in this codebase takes a string as input, generates a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) and uses it to create a cryptographic hash of the input string (this is a safeguarding technique used in authentication data stores).
+The broadcast function in this codebase takes a string as input, generates a [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)>) and uses it to create a cryptographic hash of the input string (this is a safeguarding technique used in authentication data stores).
 3. Clients (e.g., the application in this repository) can connect and listen to SignalR for new messages.
 In real time, when SignalR receives a new message, the client will consume it over a [WebSocket](https://learn.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr#signalr-and-websocket).

+## Potential Use Cases

+-   There are many practical use cases for enabling real-time functionality to a webpage, some of which include instant messaging, real-time dashboards, gaming, and sports.

 ## Additional Resources